 - Managing medical emergencies such as snake/spider bites, poisons and choking

 - Managing exposure to extreme temperatures

 - Administering first aid for eye & soft tissue injuries

 - Managing shock

-On successful completion of this course, students will receive a statement of attainment for the following nationally accredited units HLTAID012 Provide an Emergency First Aid Response in an Education and Care Setting.
+On successful completion of this course, students will receive a statement of attainment for the following nationally accredited units HLTAID012 Provide First Aid in an Education and Care Setting.